In-group and out-group: In-group favoritism

 This refers to the fact that under certain conditions, people will prefer and have affinity for one's in-group over the out-group, or anyone viewed as outside the in-group.
 This can be expressed in one's evaluation of others, linking, allocation of resources, and many other ways.
-How we perceive the actions of others are also affected by in-group favoritism.
+How we perceive the actions of others is also affected by in-group favoritism.
 People may perceive the same action very differently depending on whether the action was executed by a member of the same group or a member of a different group.
 In fact, people tend to evaluate actions of their own group or team members much more favorably than those of outgroup members.
 An illustrative example of the way this phenomenon takes place can be demonstrated just by arbitrarily assigning a person to a distinct and objectively meaningless novel group; this alone is sufficient to create intergroup biases in which members of the perceiver's own group are preferentially favored.
 This phenomenon was demonstrated in an empirical study conducted by Molenberghs and colleagues in 2013.
 In the study, participants were arbitrarily divided into two teams where they watched videos of individuals of competing teams and individuals from their own team perform hand actions.
 Participants were then asked to judge the speed of the hand movements.
 On average participants judged members of their own teams to be faster, although the hand movements were the exact same speed across the board.
 Similarly, Hastorf and Cantril conducted a pioneering study in 1954, where students of both Princeton and Dartmouth viewed a contentious football game between their two teams.
 Although they had watched the same motion picture of the game, their versions of what transpired were so starkly different it appeared as though they had watched two totally different games.